-Health Insurance BC will send a letter to the account holder as a child approaches age 19, advising that coverage as a dependent under that account will end on the last day of the month the child turns 19.
+HIBC will send a letter to the Account Holder as a child approaches age 19, advising that coverage for the child under that account will end on the last day of the month the child turns 19.
 MSP will provide continuous coverage for the child by setting up a new, self-administered account.
-Initially, the child will be provided a full premium subsidy (if the residency requirements for premium assistance are met).
+To receive Supplementary Benefits, the child will have to fulfill eligibility requirements and submit a BC Application for Health and Drug Coverage.

-The account holder has the option of continuing to cover the child, if the child is eligible.
-There are forms on the back of the letter for this purpose, or see Continued Enrolment in MSP for Ages 19-24.
-Dependent coverage can continue for children who are full-time students until the last day of the month in which they turn 25, provided they are not married or living in a marriage-like relationship, and are supported by the account holder.
+Coverage can continue for children who are full-time students until the last day of the month in which they turn 25, provided they are not married or living in a marriage-like relationship, and are supported by the Account Holder.

 Removing Deceased Individuals

-When a family member passes away, it is not usually necessary to notify Health Insurance BC.
+When a family member passes away, it is not usually necessary to notify HIBC.
 When a person dies in B.C., MSP's records are updated automatically.
 However, if the family member passed away outside B.C. or more than 60 days have elapsed and there is reason to believe MSP's records have not been updated, please contact Health Insurance BC.

-If the person was covered under a self-administered account, you can either visit a Service BC location in your area or contact Health Insurance BC.
+If the person was covered under a self-administered account, you can either visit a Service BC location in your area or contact HIBC.
 You will need to provide the person's name, personal health number and the date he or she passed away.